 FOR IMMEDIATE RELEASE Connecticut Department of Public Health

-Hartford - The Department of Public Health encourages Connecticut families to take a few minutes on Thursday, November 27th – Thanksgiving Day – to discuss their family health history.
-Thanksgiving Day was designated by the U.S. Surgeon General in 2004 as national Family History Day, dedicated to families increasing their knowledge of their own health history.
+The Department of Public Health encourages individuals and families in the State of Connecticut to set aside a few minutes of their time on November 26th – Thanksgiving Day – to discuss their family health history.
+In 2004, the U.S. Surgeon General designated Thanksgiving Day as national Family History Day, dedicated to families increasing their knowledge and awareness of their own health history.

 “Knowing your family health history is an important way to understand your risk factors and the preventive steps you can take to keep you and your family healthy,” stated DPH Commissioner J. Robert Galvin, M.D., M.P.H., M.B.A.

-While most diseases are due to the interactions of multiple genes and environmental factors, almost everyone has available now – at no cost – a personalized set of information that captures these factors and can serve as the foundation for individualized disease prevention: the family history.
-Yet many individuals are unaware of their relatives’ medical histories.
+While not every disease one may obtain is necessarily because of family genetics, but actually a result of multiple genes and environmental factors, this should not hinder anyone from examining their family health history.
+Obtaining the information is available now, and at no cost.
+You can obtain a set of personalized information that captures the factors that may lead to unnecessary illnesses, and can serve as the foundation for individualized disease prevention: the family history.
+However, many are ignorant or unaware of their relatives’ medical histories.

-The Family History Initiative encourages family discussion of health history, and provides a free, easy-to-use web-based family history tool that people can download and complete.
+The Family History Initiative continues to encourage family discussion of health history, and even provides a free, easy-to-use web based family history tool that people can download and complete.
 The tool, titled “My Family Health Portrait,” can be found via a link on the DPH website, at: www.ct.gov/dph and click on “Family History” under Featured links.
 It is also now available online in Spanish, and in print by request.